Product Red: Criticism

 The National Labor Committee for Worker and Human Rights criticized Product Red for its links with Gap, which was historically a target of anti-sweatshop activists, although anti-sweatshop organization Labour Behind the Label states that Gap has "come further than many" clothing companies to counter exploitation.
 Gap's Product Red clothes are made in Lesotho rather than China, going beyond the requirements of Product Red.
 Labour Behind the Label criticized Product Red for not requiring more measures to protect the rights of the workers who make their products.

 Data released in 2007 by Advertising Age claimed retail participants in Product Red including Gap, Motorola and Apple had invested $100 million in advertising and raised only $18 million for The Global Fund.
 In July 2010, however, Red claimed to have raised over $150 million.

 In an attempt to combat the critics, particularly regarding Product Red's Transparency, around 2008, they implemented a calculator to show consumers how many doses of treatment would be received with the purchase of a Red Product.
-With this, some have stated that, "the campaign offers the illusion of activism without requiring behavioral changes or political engagement".
-While this critic shows that there are negative aspects of this program, he also states that "it finds a way to generate something positive out of the currently existent system".
+With this, some have stated that "the campaign offers the illusion of activism without requiring behavioral changes or political engagement".
+While these critics show that there are negative aspects of this program, they also state that "it finds a way to generate something positive out of the currently existent system".